ibm-cloud-docs/direct-link/order-nsp.md

 {: help}
 {: support}

-As you prepare to order Direct Link on Classic, review the general process your organization will follow for obtaining the Dedicated service, including the locations where each service is available, globally.
+As you prepare to order Direct Link on Classic, review the general process that your organization follows for obtaining the Dedicated service, including the locations where each service is available, globally.
 When you're ready to place your order, follow the step-by-step instructions.
 {:shortdesc}

-The colocation or Network Service Provider (NSP) does not need to be an IBM Cloud Direct Link Partner to connect you to a Direct Link Dedicated service.
+The colocation or Network Service Provider (NSP) does not need to be an IBM Cloud Direct Link Business Partner to connect you to a Direct Link Dedicated service.
 {: note}

 To determine which Direct Link solution is best for your networking environment, see [How do I know which Direct Link solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order)